 A confidential resource does not reveal the information shared with him/her without the disclosing person's consent.
 (There may be instances where a confidential resource must disclose information in a criminal or civil court proceeding, but those are very limited circumstances.
-Similarly, reports of sexual abuse of a minor in the context of a university program, activity or facility will not be treated as confidential.)
+Similarly, a report of sexual abuse of a minor under 17 years of age in the context of a University program, activity or facility will not be treated as confidential.)
 A list of confidential resources is provided below, but usually confidential resources are counselors and healthcare providers.
 The only University employees who can offer confidentiality are those listed as confidential resources below.